CiscoCloud/haproxy-consul/README.md

 [marathon-consul](https://github.com/CiscoCloud/marathon-consul).

 By default, haproxy will forward all Marathon-assigned ports.
-So if you specify in the "ports" member of the app JSON that your application should forward on port 10000, haproxy will open port 10000 and direct traffic to that port.
+So if you specify that your application should own port 10000 in the "ports" member of the app JSON, haproxy will open port 10000 to direct traffic to your app.
 This works with auto-assigned ports (ports set to 0), as well.
-If you want HTTP load balancing using the host header, you need a specify the following labels on your
+This is all automatic, you don't need to think about it other than to pull the ports from Marathon.

-app:
+However, if you want HTTP load balancing using the host header, you need a specify the following labels on your app:

 ```
 {